Damans227/Damans227/README.md

 <p>

 Hello World, I’m Daman.
 A highly motivated software developer pursuing Master of Engineering at [Carleton University][carleton].
 Before going back to school to start my journey towards the graduate degree, I studied [Computer Systems Technician][cst] at [Algonquin College][algonquin] where I used to hack around cisco routers & switches, and got the opportunity to work as a Software Engineer (Intern & Full Time) in the Cloud And Cognitive Science business unit of [IBM Canada][ibm].
+My most recent work experience includes interning and working at [AWS][aws], [Nokia][nokia], and [Apache CloudStack][cloudstack].
 Other than that...
 </p>

 - :sunflower: I enjoy giving back to the developer community by contributing to <a href="https://twitter.com/DaemonSets"> <img src="https://badges.frapsoft.com/os/v1/open-source.svg?v=103"/></a>  projects, notably [Kubernetes][kubernetes] & [TrinoDB][TrinoDB].